Dynamic Length Scale and Weakest Link Behavior in Crystal Plasticity: Local yield stress statistics

-Figures \ref{fig:round_yield}(a) and (b) also clearly show how systems with point defects outperform the pure dislocation systems in terms of fitting into the weakest-link concept.
+Figures \ref{fig:round_yield}(a) and (b) also clearly show how systems with point defects outperform the pure dislocation systems.
 The yield stress maps of two representative systems with $Q=0$ and $Q=10$ are condensed into single pie charts.
 In the latter a very prominent chain of weakest links is highlighted with blue contour.
 In the pure system, however, the weakest-link behavior is not that apparent.